Jadwiga Jarka Cooper

 “The adults in the little houses, family houses, they did have wigilia.
 I lived with Mrs Kalińska, the art teacher, for a certain time in her little cottage—I was tutoring her daughter, Danuta, in geography and Latin.
 There was another teacher sharing the house with her, Mrs Sójka.
 Mrs Kalińska had two children and Mrs Sójka none.
-They tried [to make a wigilia] but then there was no time, they were all working.
-Polish cooking takes time.
+They tried [to make a wigilia] but then there was no time.
+They were working: Polish cooking takes time.

 Mrs Kalińska with some of her pupils’ traditional Polish craftwork, displayed for an exhibition in one of the gymnazjum classrooms.
 At the beginning of this story, it is Mrs Kalińska’s cottage window that Jadzia is leaning out of.

-“When we came here, they didn’t have kwaszone ogórki (gherkins), roll-mops, herrings, sauerkraut for bigos…
+“When we came here, they didn’t have kwaszone ogórki [gherkins], roll-mops, herrings, or sauerkraut for bigos [hunter’s stew].

 “I was married when I went to Papakura.
 They were opening a big mall… I saw ‘sauerkraut’ and so I got some.
 It was just plain fresh cabbage, salt and vinegar and I had to throw it out.
 There was nothing that looked or tasted like sauerkraut.

-“When we got married, Poles from Pahiatua, from one of those who had mothers who showed them, we tried [recipes] and they were passed onto the next one.
-And that’s how we learnt.
-I did pierogi (large filled pasta) and all that and chrust (dessert pastry)… that just disappears… I introduced my family to gołąbki (stuffed cabbage rolls).”
+“When we got married, we tried out recipes with the Poles from Pahiatua who had mothers who had shown them, and they were passed on, and that’s how we learnt.
+I made pierogi [large filled pasta], and chrust [dessert pastry] that just disappeard.
+I introduced my family to gołąbki [stuffed cabbage rolls].”